MARTIMM/gnome-gtk3/README.md

 There are always some problems!
 If you find one, please help by filing an issue at [my github project](https://github.com/MARTIMM/perl6-gnome-gtk3/issues).

 # Attribution
+* First of all, I would like to thank the developers of the `GTK::Simple` project because of the information I got while reading the code.
+Also because one of the files is copied unaltered for which I did not had to think about to get that right.
+The examples in that project are also useful to compare code with each other and to see what is or is not possible.
 * The inventors of Perl6 of course and the writers of the documentation which help me out every time again and again.
 * The builders of the GTK+ library and the documentation.
 * Other helpful modules for their insight and use.